Peter Leigh, Dungeness Shift Technician remembers 1989 for two reasons – he started work on site and became a volunteer with the RNLI.

 Peter has been involved in helping the flood–hit areas of Great Yarmouth as well as Gloucestershire and Norfolk in 2007 and has also responded to an international call for support from Guyana, South America for humanitarian relief and Search and Rescue in 2005.

 In Guyana weeks of rain and flooding had made over 250,000 people homeless and there was a risk of a major dam giving way to compound the situation.
 The RRU, along with six D-Class Lifeboats, were despatched and ready to carry out their work on the Mohaica River within 56 hours.
-The team helped with the logistics of getting emergency planning, relief organizations and aid into the worst affected areas.
+The team helped with the logistics of getting emergency planning, relief organisations and aid into the worst affected areas.
 They stayed for nearly two weeks and, before leaving, trained Guayanes coastguards how to use the lifeboats which were donated for future use if required.

-The exceptional work of the RRU has been recognized and Peter, along with other crew members, was last year presented with a certificate for 'outstanding contribution to the community during the floods in 2007' by Gordon Brown, Prime Minister and has also been awarded with a medal for 'Services to the Community'.
-Peter said: "I am still enthusiastic about my role within the RNLI and knowing that my efforts can save lives really does give me job satisfaction."
+The exceptional work of the RRU has been recognised and Peter, along with other crew members, was last year presented with a certificate for ‘outstanding contribution to the community during the floods in 2007’ by Gordon Brown, Prime Minister and has also been awarded with a medal for ‘Services to the Community’.
+Peter said: ”I am still enthusiastic about my role within the RNLI and knowing that my efforts can save lives really does give me job satisfaction.”

 Extract from Dungeness 3D Newsletter